 Torticollis (also known as wry neck) is a very common condition which can often develop into plagiocephaly.
 It is characterised by an inability to turn the head fully in both directions, and there may also be a head tilt towards the affected muscle.

 As the muscles tighten and become cramped, pain and discomfort will often be felt, causing your baby to become irritable.
 In infancy, torticollis can develop in a number of ways.
 Firstly, newborns can experience torticollis due to maintaining a specific position in the womb or after a difficult childbirth.
 Acquired torticollis happens shortly after birth, either as a result of some shortening from the position that the baby has been lying in or due to bruising during the birth.
 However your baby has acquired torticollis, seeking a professional diagnosis and pursuing active treatment is necessary.

 This informative blog post explains what to do if your baby has torticollis, helping to prevent the face and skull from growing unevenly, and improving the range of motion of the head and neck of your baby.

-You may have noticed a tendency for your baby to tilt the head to one side and a flat spot on your baby’s head.
-Having discovered that these symptoms are characteristic of torticollis and a head deformity known as plagiocephaly, you will be trying to decide on the best way forward.
+You may have noticed that your baby has a tendency to tilt their head to one side and a flat spot on your baby’s head.
+Having discovered that these symptoms are characteristic of torticollis and a head deformity known as plagiocephaly, you might be trying to decide on the best way forward.